Press the right key for the next slide (or swipe left)

 ... you can add something matching this.

-So let's look at an application of our rules of proof.
 I want to do this by translating an argument from English into our formal language awFOL.

 This doesn’t seem to be true.